On Motion Blur and Deblurring in Visual Place Recognition: Results and Discussion

 \subsection{Motion Blur}

 The effect of motion blur is examined using the traverse pairs \luzmb{}, \guamb{}, and \casmb{}.
-These three datasets use the same traverse as both reference and query, therefore, the place images differ only by the amount of motion blur, as exemplified in the rows of \fig{fig:samples}.
-The results are shown in \fig{fig:performance:MB} for increasing blurring intensities in query images.
+These three datasets use the same traverse as both reference and query, so the images differ only by the amount of motion blur.
+The results are shown in \fig{fig:performance} for increasing blurring intensities in query images.
 All the plots start from $\text{AUC} = 1$ as at $L = 1$, query and reference images are identical.
 As expected, every VPR method is negatively impacted.
-Floppynet achieves the most robust performance regardless that it is a BNN.
-Its shallow architecture of just three layers makes it tolerant to viewpoint-free appearance chances \cite{floppynet}, and exceeds severe motion blur performance in \guamb{} and \casmb{}.
+FloppyNet achieves the most robust performance regardless of it being a Binary Neural Network (BNN) - a highly compact variant of neural network where the weights and activations are constrained to 1-bit values to reduce memory and computational cost.
+FloppyNet's shallow architecture of just three layers makes it tolerant to viewpoint-free appearance changes \cite{floppynet} and exceeds severe motion blur performance in \guamb{} and \casmb{}.
 SAD is considered to tolerate viewpoint-free changes \cite{sunderhauf2013we}, however, it exhibits steeper performance decay, dropping quickly to an AUC between 0.2 and 0.3.
 This decay is greater with \luzmb{}, which may arise from the dataset's reduced lighting and contrast.
 Patch-NetVLAD starts strongly but degrades quickly, achieving a lower performance among the learning-based methods for larger blur, and comparable or even worse performance than ORB-VLAD in \luzmb{} and \guamb{}.
 ORB-VLAD, being non-learning-based, performs competitively with the learning-based methods on \luzmb{} and \casmb{}, however quickly suffers on \guamb{}.
-The remaining models exhibit similar performance and degrading behavior, being the more robust choices out of all the methods capable of handling large motion-blur reasonably well.
+The remaining models exhibit similar performance and degrading behaviour, being the more robust choices out of all the methods capable of handling large motion blur reasonably well.
+This is reflected in the measured confidence ranges, with top-performing models having little variance in performance, but becoming less certain as blur intensity increases.
 We expect AnyLoc to outperform in diverse scenes as it utilizes general-purpose features from large-scale pretrained models.
 Overall, \casmb{} proves to be the variation-free dataset that VPR models struggled the most on with severe blur intensity.